25 Games to Help Teens Learn and Develop Social Skills

 Understanding the needs of middle schoolers and high schoolers is essential when it comes to designing activities that will capture their attention.
 These games are specifically tailored to their age group and interests, making them more likely to participate and enjoy the experience.

 Being a tween or teen is so tough, and peer pressure can be a burden.
 I used to teach teens and young adults in a vocational program.
 We had a lot of group activities and projects, so trust and camaraderie were essential for success.
+I also was preparing them for the workplace, so learning soft skills were a big component of our curriculum.
+With these games, students will have the opportunity to practice communication, teamwork, empathy, and other social skills in a fun and safe environment.

 Originally I thought that “games” might seem silly or babyish, given the age group that I was working with.
 I found the opposite to be true, as long as I was fostering trust and communication and a ‘safe space.’
 Teens actually enjoy a break from the mundane and a time to “play games” instead of work, work, work all the time.